greshbasic/greshbasic/README.md

-Hey, I'm Gresh, a recent graduate from the University of Minnesota Twin Cities with a degree in ~~Neuroscience~~ Computer Science.<br><br>(PFP is a gel electrophoresis of the final sample of a culture of E. Coli I cultivated over dozens of generations in my experimental evolution lab work)
+Hey, I'm Gresh, a graduate from the University of Minnesota Twin Cities with a degree in ~~Neuroscience~~ Computer Science.
+I'm passionate about data science, machine learning, and healthcare! (oh and Eiichiro Oda's One Piece)